LamdatOrg/NET-Candidate-Interview/README.md

 Hi

-Below is an exersize to examain your knowledge in c#.
+Below is an exercise to examine your knowledge in c#.

-Clone this Repo and create a fork or zip your code and send it to aharon@lamdat.com.
+zip your code and send it to aharon@lamdat.com.

 Good Luck